sedelmeyer/personal-website/docs/articles/dahon-classic.rst

 A record of this bike's unique traits
 -------------------------------------

-While this article logs my rebuilding of the bike, my true motivation for writing this is to provide a record of the unique specifications, measurements, and idosyncracies of this 1980's Dahon folder.
+This article logs my rebuilding of the bike.
+My true motivation for writing this is to provide a record of the unique specifications, measurements, and idosyncracies of this 1980's Dahon folder.
 For a model of bike so common as this one (cheap used Dahons of this era are typically easy to come by and they even appear to have attracted a cult following in parts of Southeast Asia), clear documentation regarding this bike's unique specifications is very difficult to find on the Internet.
-I did come by some forum discussions indicating that this was not always the case, and that there was someone who at one point had written extensively about these bikes.
-But it appears that this person's site pages had vanished from existence some time ago.
+I did come by some forum discussions indicating that there had not always been this dearth of information.
+Apparently, there was someone who at one point had written extensively about these bikes.
+But it appears that this person's online writings had vanished some time ago.

 Build experiences and important specifications
 ----------------------------------------------

 To see a consolidated list of important specifications and measurements, you can jump to :ref:`the table <specs>` at the end of this article.
-Please note that I am not entirely certain of the year in which this bike was manufactured, and so far I have been unable to locate the serial number anywhere on this bike's frame.
+Please note, that I am not entirely certain of the year in which this bike was manufactured, and so far I have been unable to locate the serial number anywhere on this bike's frame.
 However, if the year stamped on the Sturmey-Archer AW 3-speed hub shell is any indication, I at least know that the rear hub was manufactured in 1987.
 The `1987 Dahon user's manual`_ available as a pdf through the Dahon.com website also shows images of a bike very similar to mine, with the exception of a few specific components, which I am assuming varied based on model.

 .. contents:: Sections
   :local: